The Four Types of Wedges in Golf

 Medium-Bounce Wedges

-Medium-bounce wedges have a bounce angle between 7-10 degrees and are the most versatile option.
+Medium-bounce wedges have a 7-10-degree bounce angle and are the most versatile option.
 They can be used in almost all conditions by almost any type of golfer.

 High-Bounce Wedges